mostlyfun/fun-pipe-csharp/README.md

 ## for Opt<T>
  * `ThrowIfNone`, `LogIfNone` -> throws or logs the error only if the option is None, returns back itself.
  * `RunIfNone` -> excecutes the parameterless action only if the option is None, returns back itself.
+ * `Match` -> maps the option into a value depending on either it is Some or None.
  ## for Res<T>
  * `ThrowIfErr`, `LogIfErr` -> throws or logs the error only if the option is Err, returns back itself.
  * `RunIfErr` -> excecutes the parameterless action only if the option is Err, returns back itself.
+ * `Match` -> maps the result into a value depending on either it is Ok or Err.

 ## Example Pipe: Parse
 Complete example can be found here: [/src/Fun.Pipe/Fun.Pipe.Examples/ExamplePipeParse.cs](https://github.com/mostlyfun/fun-pipe-csharp/blob/main/src/Fun.Pipe/Fun.Pipe.Examples/ExamplePipeParse.cs).